whiledle/Sign-in-with-Apple/README.md

 # Sign-in-with-Apple
-An example of user authorization with an Apple ID.
+An example of user authorization with Apple ID.